Nóirín O'Sullivan: Career and experience

-Commissioner and controversy
+Criticism, Whistleblower Smearing and Scandals

 O’Sullivan was appointed Garda Commissioner on an interim basis after the resignation of Martin Callinan on 25 March 2014.
 She formally took over the role of Commissioner on a permanent basis following her appointment by the Minister for Justice Frances Fitzgerald on 25 November 2014, becoming the first female Commissioner to head the force since its foundation in 1922.

 A 2015 legal case accused O'Sullivan of 'unfair competition' in her selection process for Deputy Commissioner.
 One question she was said to have asked an interviewee for the position was their opinion on "left wing political extremism in Ireland".

 O'Sullivan was mentioned in the 2017 Prime Time special broadcast concerning the Garda whistleblower scandal, and her response to the Garda whistleblower scandal was included in the scope of inquiry for the first module of the Disclosures Tribunal.

 As part of her time with the Gardaí O'Sullivan undertook lead on implementation of the most fundamental reform programme in their 95 year history.
 She identified and rectified a number of governance challenges.
 As part of the reform programme, O'Sullivan identified areas of weak practice and failures.

 In March 2017, it was announced that 14,700 people were wrongly convicted of motoring offences after they weren't given the opportunity to pay a Fixed Charge Notice.
 Also, almost one million phantom breath tests were recorded on the Garda Pulse system, with figures claiming that 1,995,369 tests were carried out with only 1,061,381 actually taking place.